 eBay is a great place to buy almost anything imaginable, but there are some things you might want to think twice about buying there for safety reasons.
 Sure, this goes for goods with a high rate of counterfeiting or goods with similar attached issues, but there are a group of things that may not be eBay-friendly even if they're not illegal in any way or forbidden by eBay, and you find sellers happy to sell them to you.

 Don't think of a list like this one as a series of hard and fast rules, but as a risk-benefit calculation.
 Yes, you can buy them on eBay in many cases, and you'll probably get a fabulous deal (which is often the very reason for seeking them out on eBay).
 But before you purchase items from one of these general categories on eBay, you should ask yourself whether it's really worth the risk.

 Food Items, Spices or Other Consumables

 Yes, you can buy things like bulk coffee, artificial sweeteners, spices, candy, food coloring and other things that you regularly put into your body on eBay, but on eBay they're often sold in bulk from sellers whose backgrounds you don't really know, even if they have great feedback and nice About Me pages.
 Maybe the products are great, but maybe they're seconds, salvage, or imports of lower quality or diluted or cut down in some way.
 Do you really want to risk putting unknowns into your body?

 Supplements or Medications of Any Kind

-The same goes double for anything with medicinal or health care purposes or uses.
+The same goes double for anything medical or of health care purposes/uses.
 Here it's not just danger or contamination but also quality and need that's an issue.
 When your health is depending on the goods that you buy, you want to be very sure they're top-shelf and not "settle for it" goods in some way.

 Equipment to Be Used for Health or Medical Care